 If one agrees that a factor-of-eight overdose is not an effective way of achieving a safe sustained drug effect, one naturally decides on regular repeat dosing to achieve a stable concentration.
 Let us consider a situation where the peak effect of a single dose is also the desired sustained effect.
 If one continues to administer the same dose at half-life time intervals, the drug concentration at the end of every dose will increase.
 However, because elimination is concentration-dependent, the elimination rate will also increase.
 Thus the drug concentration will increase by halves: first to 50%, then to 75%, then to 87.5% and so on.
 This is in fact the complete opposite of elimination (where drug concentration falls by halves).

 Ultimately, the drug will reach close enough to the steady state after about 5 half-lives.
 This has relevance to drugs with extremely long half-lives and significant toxicity.
 Smaller doses (less than that required to reach 100% of the desired effect with a single dose) must be given, many doses over the duration of a single half-life.
 Birkett (2009) offers chloroquine as an example, where the drug needs to be started five weeks before one travels to a "malarious" area in order to be effective by the time you get off the plane.
+The practical applications of these concepts are discussed in the chapter on maintenance dose and loading dose.

 Limitations of the half-life as a clinically useful concept